senatov/MiMiNavigator/README.md

 [![Encryption](https://img.shields.io/badge/Encryption-Enabled-green.svg)]()
 [![Programming](https://img.shields.io/badge/Type-Free_Programming-lightblue.svg)]()
 [![Shareware](https://img.shields.io/badge/License-Shareware-yellow.svg)]()

 ## 📖 Overview
+**MiMiNavigator** is a versatile navigation tool designed specifically for **macOS**.
+Built using **Swift** and **SwiftUI**, this project leverages the power of **Apple**'s ecosystem to provide a seamless experience.
+It includes advanced features that make full use of **multitasking** and **multithreading**, allowing efficient handling of directory monitoring, file operations, and user interactions.

+This application highlights the strengths of **SwiftUI** in creating intuitive, responsive user interfaces and utilizes **multithreading** for efficient background processes, such as file scanning and updating views, ensuring that the application remains responsive even with intensive tasks.

 **MiMiNavigator** is a versatile navigation tool that provides a Total Commander-style interface with directory tree navigation.
 This project is built with Swift 6, delivering high-performance, real-time file operations.